nhzandi/EchoServer-ChibiOS/readme.txt

 ** The Demo **

 The demo currently flashes a LED using a thread and implements UDP-TCP echo server demonstration for STM32F4x7 devices on port 8000.
 The board IP address is "192.168.0.136".
+You should change your network IPv4 parameters as defined in lwipthread.h such :

+Address: 192.168.0.10 (or any other ip that is free)
+Netmask: 255.255.255.0
+Gateway: 192.168.0.1

 Echo server is a port of ST appnote from FreeRTOS to ChibiOS.
 The button activates the ChibiOS/RT test suite, output on SD3.

 ** Build Procedure **